rbms-bsc/DCRMR/_pages/Title/Title.md

 > Title 1.
 Title 2.
 Title 3

 > Title 1 : other title information ; Title 2 : other title information / statement of responsibility

-<a name="1.01.2.6">1.01.2.6</a> If any of these titles lack a matching statement of responsibility, transcribe the information in the order indicated by the sequence on, or by the layout of, the title page.

 ## 1.01.3 Form and order of information